 Going by that prediction, with the major forex pair currently trading at ¥109.244 as of 08 January, 12.50am EST, a bullish trend looks to be in motion.

 IG data supports this sentiment, with a 12% daily increase in the number of short trades, and a three percent drop in long trades.

 Focus now on US jobs report

 With fears of US-Iran conflict escalation now allayed – assuming the White House maintains its current defence stance - analysts say the focus is now on the US government’s jobs report for the month of December on Friday.

 ING Chief International Economist James Knightley wrote that the November report showed job creation was better than expected, but ‘slower growth is likely in December’.

-‘Moreover, labour market slack is greater than implied by the unemployment alone, meaning wage growth will remain subdued.
+‘Moreover, labor market slack is greater than implied by the unemployment alone, meaning wage growth will remain subdued.
 The net result implies little upside threat for interest rates,’ he added.

-Analysts at AceTrader FX said short-term impact on price movement is also a possibility in the lead up to the release of the report, as several interviews with Fed officials are expected.
+Analysts at AceTrader FX said short-term impact on price movement is possible in the lead up to the release of the report, as number of interviews with Fed officials are expected.